Níð: Legal implications

-Nīþ and witchcraft
+Níð and seiðr

-It was believed that the reason for a nīþing to resort to insidious seiðr "witchery" in order to cause harm instead of simply attacking people by decent, belligerent violence to achieve the same end was that it was a cowardly and weak creature, further indicating its being direct opposite of Old Norse warrior ethos.
+It was believed that the reason for a níðingr to resort to insidious seiðr "witchery" in order to cause harm instead of simply attacking people by decent, belligerent violence to achieve the same end was that it was a cowardly and weak creature, further indicating its being direct opposite of Old Norse warrior ethos.
 Earg is often but translated as "cowardly, weak".
 By definition, any seiðberender (practitioner of seiðr) was immediately rendered argr by these very despicable magic practices.

-Nīþ did not only motivate practicing seiðr but was regarded the most likely motivation of all for practicing seid.
-The nīþing used its malicious seiðr magic to destroy anything owned and made by man, ultimately the human race and Midgard itself.Since primitive societies exclusively attributed their fear of evil sorcerers [i.e., seiðmaðr] to the sorcerer's motivating envy, all Indo-Germanic proverbs on the matter indicate that passive envy easily turns into aggressive crimes.
-He who envies is not satisfied to passively wait for his neighbours to run into accidents by coincidence to secretly gloat over them (while his gloating habits are widely accepted as a fact), he makes sure that they will live in misery or worse. […] Envy brings death, envy seeks evil ways.Hence, the nīþing was regarded as a mythological fiend "that only exists to cause harm and bring certain undoing."
+Níð did not only motivate practicing seiðr but was regarded the most likely motivation of all for practicing seiðr.
+The níðingr used his malicious seiðr magic to destroy anything owned and made by man, ultimately the human race and Miðgarðr itself.Since primitive societies exclusively attributed their fear of evil sorcerers [i.e., seiðmaðr] to the sorcerer's motivating envy, all Indo-Germanic proverbs on the matter indicate that passive envy easily turns into aggressive crimes.
+He who envies is not satisfied to passively wait for his neighbours to run into accidents by coincidence to secretly gloat over them (while his gloating habits are widely accepted as a fact), he makes sure that they will live in misery or worse. […] Envy brings death, envy seeks evil ways.Hence, the níðingr was regarded as a mythological fiend "that only exists to cause harm and bring certain undoing."
 Harboring a nīþ was regarded as destroying the "individual qualities that constituted man and genetical relation," making deviant, perverse, and ill instead so that this fiend was considered the direct opposite of decent man and its [nīþ] as contagious.

-[Nīþings] were aided, guided, or coerced by an evil force to do their evil deeds.
+[Níðingir] were aided, guided, or coerced by an evil force to do their evil deeds.
 Hence, a nithing was not only degenerated in a general [moral] sense [...] it had originally been a human being of evil, fiendish nature that had either sought evil deliberately or had been taken into possession by evil forces unwillingly.

 Association with physical disability

-Nithings were thought to be suffering of physical ailments and were associated with crippledness.
-Most notably were limping as an outer indication of being a nithing (such as in the story of Rögnvald Straightleg whose last name was in fact but an ironic offence as his legs were actually crippled), and the belief that sorcerers would not only give birth to animals but also to crippled human children.
+Níðingir were thought to be suffering from physical ailments and were associated with disability.
+Most notably their limping was an outer indication of being a níðingr (such as in the story of Rögnvald Straightleg whose last name was in fact but an ironic offence as his legs were actually crippled), and the belief that sorcerers would not only give birth to animals but also to crippled human children.